 The Director of Animal Husbandry and Veterinary Services will allocate funds to the Regional Joint Directors of Animal Husbandry based on the number of beneficiaries in the district concerned.
-The Regional Joint Director will re-allot the fund to the concerned Divisional Assistant Directors / Veterinary Surgeon / Clinician based on their target number of beneficiaries in a Nodal Account, in a nationalised bank opened exclusively by Assistant Directors / Veterinary Surgeon / Clinician.
+The Regional Joint Director will re-allot the fund to the concerned Divisional Assistant Directors based on their target number of beneficiaries in a Nodal Account, in a Nationalised bank / Scheduled bank opened exclusively by Assistant Directors.

-Settlement for the procurement of birds will be made by Assistant Directors /Veterinary Surgeon /Clinician to the suppliers through Electronic Clearance System (ECS) after obtaining report from the concerned Veterinary Assistant Surgeon to the effect that the entire batch of chicks have been delivered to the beneficiary as per the tender requirements.
+Settlement for the procurement of birds will be made by Assistant Directors to the suppliers through Electronic Clearance System (ECS) after obtaining report from the concerned Veterinary Assistant Surgeon to the effect that the entire batch of chicks have been delivered to the beneficiary as per the tender requirements.